 Who We Are

 The Spruce Pets offers practical, real-life tips and training advice to help you care for your pet.
+We help over 44 milliono users each month find the information they need to provide the best possible life for their pets.
 Our 20-year-strong library of over 3,000 in-depth articles covers a variety of topics and pet animals, from cats and dogs, to betta fish and pot bellied pigs.
 Our team of writers, including trainers, Registered Vet Technicians (RVTs) and Doctors of Veterinary Medicine (DVMs), produce and update informative articles full of valuable insights honed from years of hands-on experience.

 The Spruce Pets is part of The Spruce family of sites, including The Spruce, The Spruce Eats and The Spruce Crafts, covering home decor, home repair, recipes, cooking techniques, pets and crafts.
 The Spruce brand is one of the top 10 largest lifestyle properties online according to comScore, a leading Internet measurement company.
 Our 45+ expert writers have extensive backgrounds and expertise in their topics, including professional contractors, landscapers, chefs, cookbook authors, registered vet technicians, and well known crafting bloggers.